TrinityCore/tc-wiki/install/Networking.md

 You need to make sure that your authserver / bnetserver (6.x and >) application directs incoming connections to your realm.

 Run your chosen database management tool (ex.
-SQLYog or HeidiSQL, but also web-applications like Phpmyadmin for servers with php extension)*
+SQLYog, but also web-applications like Phpmyadmin for servers with php extension)*
 If you need to connect to your database from one external machine, read https://www.enovision.net/mysql-ssh-tunnel-heidisql instead open ports to mysql server.
 Open the auth database and find the realmlist table.
 You need to edit the address field according to your needs:
 LAN IP (192.168.x.x) - If you are installing TrinityCore on a different computer from where you run WoW, but all the computers involved are on the same network (router) use that computer's Local Area Network IP.